BadGamesInc/hypnotic-client/README.md

 ## requirements
 you need to import the io.netty files and pack.png from a stock jar and put the files from this jar (https://github.com/Vatuu/discord-rpc/releases/download/1.6.2/discord-rpc.jar)in it if you are exporting the client from a development environment

-java 11 is REQUIRED - you will crash on startup if you do not have it
 ## authors
 BadGamesInc - actual knowledge
 KawaiiZenbo - knows next to nothing, has to keep editing the readme